 This morning she received four years in jail for providing false information to a police officers, but she won't be behind bars for the whole time.

 Judge Perry said Casey would get credit for time she already served in prison (over two years) and also for good behavior, but he called for a recess to determine how much time that would be, Radar Online reports.

 Because Casey served more than two years in jail in Orlando, Fla., she could get out of prison in late July or early August.

-On Tuesday afternoon the nation was left shocked when Casey was found not guilty of first-degree murder of her 2-year-old daughter, Caylee Marie, by the jury — consisting of seven women and five men.
+On Tuesday afternoon the nation was left shocked when Casey was of first-degree murder of her 2-year-old daughter, Caylee Marie, by the jury — consisting of seven women and five men.
 She was also found not guilty of aggravated child abuse and not guilty of aggravated manslaughter.

 The jury’s decision was read aloud from inside the Orlando, Fla., courthouse after 33 days of dramatic testimony and almost two days of emotional closing arguments.

 Casey’s innocence means she has escaped the death penalty.